-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education. - I.D.1.a) The outpatient area of each participating site must have a minimum of one examining room or lane for each resident in the clinic.
-(Core) - I.D.1.a).(1)

-In general ophthalmology clinics, there must be access to diagnostic equipment, including equipment designed for keratometry, ophthalmic photography (including fluorescein angiography), optical coherence tomography, pachymetry, perimetry, and ultrasonography.
-(Core) - I.D.1.b) Each participating site where residents rotate for intraocular ophthalmic surgical education must have at least one operating room equipped for ophthalmic surgery that includes an operating microscope.
-(Core)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
+(Core) I.D.1.a) The outpatient area of each participating site must have a minimum of one examining room or lane for each resident in the clinic. ^(Core) I.D.1.a).(1) In general ophthalmology clinics, there must be access to diagnostic equipment, including equipment designed for keratometry, ophthalmic photography (including fluorescein angiography), optical coherence tomography, pachymetry, perimetry, and ultrasonography. ^(Core) I.D.1.b) Each participating site where residents rotate for intraocular ophthalmic surgical education must have at least one operating room equipped for ophthalmic surgery that includes an operating microscope. ^(Core)

-I.D.1.c) Each inpatient facility where residents rotate for ophthalmology education must have an eye examination room with a slit lamp.
-(Core) I.D.1.d) Surgical skills development resource(s), including a hands-on surgical skills laboratory, must be available.
-This may be a wet lab, dry lab, or surgical simulation lab.
-(Core) I.D.1.e) Each resident must be provided with a variety of clinical ophthalmological problems in children and adults needed to develop competence in diagnostic, therapeutic, and manual skills.
-(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) I.D.2.
-I.D.2.a) ensure healthy and safe learning and working environments that
+l.D.1.c) Each inpatient facility where residents rotate for ophthalmology education must have an eye examination room with a slit lamp.
+I.D.1.d) Surgical skills development resource(s), including a hands-on surgical skills laboratory, must be available.
+This may be a wet lab, dry lab, or surgical simulation lab. ^(Core) I.D.1.e) Each resident must be provided with a variety of clinical ophthalmological problems in children and adults needed to develop competence in diagnostic, therapeutic, and manual skills.
+I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; (Core) l.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)